-Beginning in 1993, we evaluated questions about nitrogen (N) fertilizer use and efficiency in the Yaqui Valley, asking how farmers managed fertilizer and why, what the consequences of their fertilizer practices were for crop yields and also for environmentally important losses of nitrate and trace gases, and what alternatives were available to them to reduce fertilizer losses to the environment.
-Our research was driven not only by broad issues related to agriculture and global environmental change, but also by concerns about plant nutrient use efficiency and farmer economic well-being.
-Three principal investigators-an economist, an agronomist, and a biogeochemist-ecologist-initiated the project.
+Beginning in 1993, we evaluated questions about nitrogen (N) fertilizer use and efficiency in the Yaqui Valley, asking how farmers managed fertilizer and why, what the consequences of their fertilizer practices were for crop yields and also for environmentally-important losses of nitrate and trace gases, and what alternatives were available to them to reduce fertilizer losses to the environment.
+Our research was driven by broader issues related to agriculture and global environmental change, but also by concerns about plant nutrient use efficiency and farmer economic well-being.
+Three Principal Investigators (PIs) - an economist, an agronomist, and a biogeochemist/ecologist - initiated the project.

-Worldwide, inputs of nitrogen in agriculture have been increasing rapidly and represent an enormous change in the global nitrogen cycle (Vitousek and Matson, 1993; Vitousek et al., 1997).
-Production of fertilizer nitrogen and the planting of legume crops together fix more nitrogen annually than is fixed by biological nitrogen fixation in all natural terrestrial ecosystems.
-These enhanced inputs of nitrogen are critical to crop yield, but they also affect losses of nitrogen from soils to freshwater and marine systems and greenhouse gases and air pollutants to the atmosphere.
-When we began our study, the consequences of fertilizer management for emission of trace gases and nitrate losses in developing world agricultural systems had not yet been evaluated; it was one of several outstanding questions related to global atmospheric change as defined by the international global change research community (the International Geosphere-Biosphere Program-Matson and Ojima, 1990).
+Worldwide, inputs of N in agriculture have been increasing rapidly and represent an enormous change in the global nitrogen cycle (Vitousek and Matson 1993, Vitousek et al. 1997).
+Production of fertilizer N and the planting of legume crops together fix more N annually than is fixed by biological nitrogen fixation in all natural terrestrial ecosystems.
+These enhanced inputs of N are critical to crop yield, but they also affect losses of N from soils to freshwater and marine systems and greenhouse gases and air pollutants to the atmosphere.
+When we began our study, the consequences of fertilizer management for emission of trace gases and nitrate losses in developing world agricultural systems had not yet been evaluated and was one of several outstanding questions related to global atmospheric change as defined by the international global change research community (the International Geosphere-Biosphere Program (Matson and Ojima 1990).
 Had only a biogeochemist been involved in this work, the analysis might have stopped there.
-However, we also were motivated by the growing dialogue focused on reconciling the needs for food with the needs of the environment (Navlor and Matson, 1993; Conway, 1997), and, importantly, we were concerned about the welfare of the farmers and their crops in the Yaqui Valley.
-Ultimately, we wanted to understand how and why farmers made their fertilizer management decisions and to evaluate management alternatives in terms of their ability to reduce nitrogen losses and yet to be agronomically feasible and economically attractive.
-The combination of researchers allowed this integrated concern to be addressed.
+However, we also were motivated by the growing dialogue focused on reconciling the needs for food with the needs of the environment (Naylor and Matson 1993, Conway 1997), and importantly, we were concerned about the welfare of the farmers and their crops in the Yaqui Valley.
+Ultimately, we wanted to understand how and why farmers made their fertilizer management decisions, and to evaluate management alternatives in terms of their ability to reduce N losses and yet to be agronomically feasible and economically attractive, and the combination of researchers allowed this integrated concern to be addressed.

-Using daily to weekly sampling frequencies during the six-month wheat season in two consecutive years, we measured changes in soil nutrients, soil gas fluxes, and nitrate leaching prior to and following fertilizer additions in farmers' fields and also in experimental plots (in a randomized block design with four-block replicates), in which fertilizer additions simulated farmers' practice in comparison to alternatives.
-This biogeochemical research involved the use of gas chromatography, chemoluminescence detection, lysimetry, isotopic labeling, and many other lab and field analytical approaches, ultimately resulting in the analysis of more than 10,000 gas and soil samples.
-In sites using the farmers' practice, gas fluxes were among the highest ever reported (Matson et al., 1998).
-We concluded that, if fluxes of nitrous oxide and nitric oxide in other intensive agricultural systems in the developing world are similarly high, agriculture is likely to be a more important source of atmosphere change than currently thought, and it will become even more critical in the future.
-We evaluated several alternative management practices that added less nitrogen fertilizer or added it later in the crop cycle, in closer synchrony with plant uptake.
-Although all of our alternatives resulted in some reduction in losses, the "best" alternative, which applied 20 percent less nitrogen per hectare and applied it during and after planting, lost less trace nitrogen gas over the entire cycle than the simulated farmers' treatment lost in just the first month.
+Using daily to weekly sampling frequencies during the six month wheat season in two consecutive years, we measured changes in soil nutrients, soil gas fluxes, and nitrate leaching prior to and following fertilizer additions in farmers' fields and also in experimental plots (in a randomized block design with four block replicates), where fertilizer additions simulated farmer practice in comparison to alternatives.
+This biogeochemical research involved the use of gas chromatography, chemoluminescence detection, lysimetry, isotopic labeling and many other lab and field analytical approaches, and ultimately resulted in the analysis of more than ten thousand gas and soil samples.
+In sites using the farmer practice, gas fluxes were among the highest ever reported (Matson et al. 1998).
+We concluded that, if fluxes of N2O and NO in other developing-world intensive agricultural systems are similarly high, agriculture is likely to be a more important source of atmosphere change than currently thought, and it will become even more critical in the future.
+We evaluated several alternative management practices that added less N fertilizer and/or added it later in the crop cycle, in closer synchrony with plant uptake.
+While all of our alternatives resulted in some reduction in losses, the "best" alternative, which applied 20% less N per ha and applied during and after planting, lost less trace N gas over the entire cycle than the simulated farmer's treatment lost in just the first month.